Patron – Her Royal Highness The Countess of Wessex

 Bob has been involved with DI since 2014 and became Chairman in August 2016.

 Marianne Calder - Vice President & Managing Director, EMEA, Puppet Inc

 Marianne holds a Masters degree in Business Administration from Copenhagen Business School.
-She specialised in International Communication and Marketing and developed her thesis at Stanford University, California focusing on ''Customer Supplier Relationship in Innovative Technology markets.''
+She specialised in International Communication and Marketing and developed her thesis at Stanford University, California.
+Marianne is passionate about Inclusion and Diversity.

 Marianne became a Trustee at DI in 2015.

 John Scott - Chief Risk Officer, Zurich Global Corporate, Zurich Financial Services